ValocityGlobal/Shelta/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --ssl` for a dev server.
+Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+note: Chrome fails to launch non ssl site on localhost.
+Using the --ssl to resolve this issue.

 ## Code scaffolding